 |Drop Bag 3||Kinloch Hall 77 km|

-Spectators: Spectators can see their runners/walkers at the Waihaha Road end, Hingarae road end, Puketapu Road, Whangamata road (airstrip), Kinloch (see map) Those active spectators who want to cheer on their runners near the finish should meet them at the style at the end of the gravel road at the end of Whakaipo bay and run along the road to the finish with them.
+Spectators: Spectators can see their runners/walkers at the Waihaha Road end, Hingarae road end, Puketapu Road, Whangamata road (airstrip), and Kinloch Those active spectators who want to cheer on their runners near the finish should meet them at the style at the end of the gravel road at the end of Whakaipo bay and run along the road to the finish with them.

 Driving instructions from Taupo to the 100km race start at Waihaha Bridge(allow 45 mins to 1 hour from Taupo) Head out of Taupo to the Thermal Explorer Highway go across the control gate bridge and head up the hill for 1km.
 Turn left into Poihipi Road, travel along Poihipi Road for approx 27.1 km then turn left into Marotiri Road travel along Marotiri Road for approx 5km.
 Turn left into SH32 travel approx 24 km along SH32 until you reach the Waihaha bridge and the start of the Waihaha section of the Great Lake Trail.